The act requires 1 of the 7 members of the state board of psychologist examiners (board) to be a prescribing psychologist.

 - Implement procedures for obtaining a prescription certificate; and

 - Establish grounds for denial, suspension, and revocation of the certificates.

-The bill requires a prescribing psychologist to disclose to each patient that the psychologist is not a licensed physician.
+The act requires a prescribing psychologist to disclose to each patient that the psychologist is not a licensed physician.

-and a licensed psychologist with a conditional prescription certificate to file with the board all individual federal drug enforcement administration registrations and numbers.
+The act requires a prescribing psychologist to file with the board all individual federal drug enforcement administration registrations and numbers.
 The board and the Colorado medical board are required to maintain current records of every psychologist with prescriptive authority, including registrations and numbers.

 The department of regulatory agencies (department) is required to annually collect information regarding prescribing psychologists, to compile the information, and to share the information with the office in the department responsible for conducting sunset reviews for inclusion in each scheduled sunset review concerning the regulation of mental health professionals.

 NOTE: This act was passed without a safety clause and takes effect 90 days after sine die.